LaurieRhodes/PUBLIC-Golang-MCP-Servers/MCP-FileSystem-Golang/README.md

 > ⚠️ **IMPORTANT SECURITY NOTICE**: Compiled executables are intentionally not included in this repository.
 Users should always review the source code and compile it themselves to ensure security.
 Never run precompiled executables from untrusted sources when dealing with filesystem access.

-This project is a Go implementation of the original [Filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) from the Model Context Protocol project developed by Anthropic.
+This project is a Go implementation of the original [Filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) from the Model Context Protocol project developed by Anthropic, **with additional editor tools** to match Claude's trained expectations.

 ## 📁 Repository